MichaelK05-dev/ByGoalZ/README.md

-- 👀  interested in Flight Software, GNC and Backend
+- 👀  interested in Flight Software, GNC and everything aerospace related
 - 🌱 proficient in Java, C++, Lua
-- 💞️ Basic knowledge of C, Haskell, C#
-- 📫 How to reach me: bygoalz@gmx.de or discord: ByGoalZ